540co/graphviz-node/README.md

 ## Attribution

 This library was heavily inspired by https://github.com/glejeune/node-graphviz.
-Code was rewritten to support a stripped down version for specific use-cases.
-For a more complete set of features and support of graphviz, please consider using glejeune's implementation (Undirected graphs, clusters, subgraphs, etc.).
+Code was rewritten to support a stripped a specific use-case.
+For a more complete set of features and support of graphviz, please consider using glejeune's implementation.